Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/7.0-add-coin-and-obstacles/en.md

 };
 ```

-From the code above, we can easily figure out what each tag is for.
+Here we use 0,1,2 to represent runner,coin and rock.

 We also introduce another spritesheet named *background.png* and *background.plist*.
-We have packed the coins and rocks sprites into the spritesheet.
+We have packed the coins and rocks sprites into the spritesheet named background.png.

+The details of how to pack these sprites are leave out for the next subsection.

-We just copy the resources file into our *res* directory and add two more variables for further referring.
+Next, let's copy the resource files into our *res* directory and add two more variables for further referring.

 ```
 var s_background = "background.png";